 During the summer of 1956, the turnstile block at the Victoria Road side of the ground was added, and the men's toilets situated at the Victoria Road end were also built.
 In the summer of 1958, the cover over the north side was erected, at a cost of £1,400 - a substantial sum in those days.

 The first floodlit match at Victoria Road was Dagenham v Woodford in the FA Youth Cup on 26th September 1957 and the first senior match was friendly against Rainham Town on 19th March 1958.

 the ground was regularly maintained, not a lot changed until the arrival of Redbridge Forest in 1990 to ground share.
-They paid for a new stand (right) to be erected in the corner of the ground to increase the seating capacity and replaced the grass banking at the Pondfield End with concrete terracing.
+They paid for a new stand (left) to be erected in the corner of the ground to increase the seating capacity and replaced the grass banking at the Pondfield End with concrete terracing.
 These improvements brought the ground up to the standard required by the Football Conference.

 Redbridge Forest and Dagenham merged in July 1992 and the ground improvements have continued right up to the present day.
 In 1995 they replaced the crumbling pitch perimeter wall with a new brick built one and two years later rebuilt the toilet block at the Victoria Road end of the ground.

 The wooden stand was now starting to look it's age and the club decided it was time to demolish it and brought in Bill O'Neil from Atcost to design and build a new purpose built one.
 The new 800-seater stand, which brought the grounds seating capacity to over a thousand, was used for the first time for the Essex Senior Cup final against Canvey Island on August 4th 2001, just 12 weeks after the old stand saw it's last game.